 Many of the dogs who we save on a daily basis come from horrid conditions with little chance for a future, and some of them are extreme cases.
 Our Critical Care Fund was established to save these precious souls.
 Every dollar donated to our fund goes directly to the support of saving those who need extraordinary care, including some that require special medical treatments.
 Sometimes that means removing tumors, orthopedic surgeries, heartworm treatments, dental surgeries, critical care, and so much more.
 Every donation to our Critical Care fund is truly lifesaving – these innocent creatures would not survive without the procedures and services the fund is able to support.
 We cannot thank you enough for saving the lives of our Critical Care survivors – you are heroes!!

-Needing Extraordinary Care: Maximus
+Needing Extraordinary Care: Lady

-Needing Extraordinary Care: Guinness
+Needing Extraordinary Care: Indie

-Needing Extraordinary Care: Roman
+Needing Extraordinary Care: Winky

 No amount is too small, and every little bit counts.
 Rest assured that your donation will be used exclusively for these special cases and for no other purpose.